 What is Negotiated Budgeting?

 Negotiated budgeting is a budgeting process that combines both top-down budgeting and bottom-up budgeting.
-The negotiated budgeting process does not impose the budget preparation process on a single level, but rather allows shared responsibility between superiors and subordinates.
+The negotiated budgeting process does not impose the budget preparation process on a single level but rather allows shared responsibility between superiors and subordinates.

 Unlike top-down budgeting, negotiated budgeting increases the involvement of lower-level managers, which makes it easier to set realistic targets.
-Employees also demonstrate a more personal interest in the budget preparation, since they feel that their contribution is recognized by management.
+Employees also demonstrate a more personal interest in budget preparation since they feel that their contribution is recognized by management.
 The top managers agree to solicit suggestions from subordinates who are responsible for implementing the budget.

 How It Works